-Future development allowed by the C-3 District would be required to implement, and subsequently comply with, the applicable General Plan policies listed within Table 2 above.
+Future development allowed by the C-1 Overlay would be required to implement, and subsequently comply with, the applicable General Plan policies listed within Table 2 above.
 As stated within CEQA Guidelines section 15064.3, subdivision (b)(2), projects that reduce VMT should be presumed to have a less-than-significant impact.
-General Plan Policy LU-5.3 encourages the creation of the Commercial Regional Nodes to be located at or near existing or future highway interchanges, major intersections, and along existing or future transit facilities to reduce the number of vehicle miles traveled to get to commercial centers (General Plan EIR p.
+General Plan Policy LU-5.3 encourages the creation of the Commercial Nodes to be located at or near existing or future highway interchanges, major intersections, and along existing or future transit facilities to reduce the number of vehicle miles traveled to get to commercial centers (General Plan EIR p.
 19-40).
 This policy also encourages additional access to new regional commercial centers through bicycle and pedestrian connections from residential uses as appropriate to the context to reduce VMT (General Plan p.
 3-23- 3-24).
-Therefore, the Livestock 101 C-3 node, as implementation of General Plan Policy LU-5.3, and consistent with the General Plan, would result in decreased VMT.
-Further, the proposed project would not result in any new or substantially more severe transportation impacts than those evaluated within the General Plan EIR, and would not conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b).
+Therefore, the Betabel Road C-1 rezone, as implementation of General Plan Policy LU-5.3, and consistent with the General Plan, would result in decreased VMT.
+Further, the proposed project would not result in

-The General Plan EIR did not identify significant impacts related to a substantial increase in hazards due to a geometric design feature or incompatible use, as a result of buildout of the General Plan land uses, that would not be reduced to a less-thansignificant level through compliance with General Plan policies and programs intended to avoid or reduce future traffic hazards; no mitigation is required (General Plan EIR p.
+- any new or substantially more severe transportation impacts than those evaluated within the General Plan EIR and would not conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b). - c.
+The General Plan EIR did not identify significant impacts related to a substantial increase in hazards due to a geometric design feature or incompatible use, as a result of buildout of the General Plan land uses, that would not be reduced to a less-than-significant level through compliance with General Plan policies and programs intended to avoid or reduce future traffic hazards; no mitigation is required (General Plan EIR p.
 19-73).

-The project includes the re-zone of the Livestock 101 node to C-3 and no specific development is proposed at this time and there are no foreseeable hazards due to geometric design features.
-More detailed site-specific analysis will be conducted for the project site, and for the cumulative sites, when specific development applications are processed.
+The proposed project adds a C-1 zoning to the existing C-3 zone at Betabel Road.
+No apparent geometric design features exist on site that may substantially increase hazards when development is proposed (Google Earth, San Benito County GIS).
+More detailed site-specific analysis will be conducted for the project site, pursuant to Mitigation Measures B1 and TC-B1, when specific development applications are processed.
 Site/development specific projects must meet the County's design review requirements to ensure inadequate design features do not occur.
 Future development will be required to be consistent with goals and policies promoting safe roads.
 These include Goal C-1 (provide an adequate road system that is safe, efficient, and reliable) and Policy C-1.5 (mitigation fees to pay for new and expanded transportation facilities) and C-1.14 (driveway siting) (General Plan EIR, p.
 19-43, p.
 19-45, p.
 19-47, respectively); Goal C-2 (provide safe facilities for bicycle and pedestrian travel) (General Plan EIR, p.
 19-47) and Policies C-2.1 (safe bicycle, pedestrian, and equestrian systems), C-2.8 (encourage sidewalks or other accommodations for pedestrians), C-2.12 (pedestrian friendly roadway improvements) (General Plan EIR, p.
 19-48); and Goal C-5 (safe and efficient movement of goods) (General Plan EIR, p.
 19-48).
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+The Betabel Road C-1 rezone would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.